dynobo/PyctureStream/README.md

 - (Optional) Configure a shared folder for the jupyter notebook folder.
 In running guest VM do: "Devices" -> "Shared Folders" -> "Shared Folders Settings..."
 - (Optional) Install Guest Additions for better integration with host system.
 In running guest VM do: "Devices" -> "Insert Guest Additions..."

+### Webcam
+- Make sure you have a webcam attached to your local computer
+- It should deliver images with 1280x720px resolution at least

 ## Setup Software Components